 Croatia joined the EU and also became part of the EEA on 1 July 2013.
 Croatian nationals can now enter and live in the UK without permission under the Home Office Immigration Rules.

-In January 2007, Bulgaria and Romania joined the EU and also became part of the EEA.
-From 1 January 2014 labour market restrictions on individuals from Bulgaria and Romania ended and they are longer subject to Immigration and Worker Authorisation Regulations 2013.
-Nationals from Bulgaria and Romania are now able to freely take up employment in the UK.
+From 1 January 2014 labour market restrictions on individuals from Bulgaria and Romania ended and they are no longer subject to Immigration and Worker Authorisation Regulations 2013.
+Nationals from Bulgaria and Romania are able to freely take up employment in the UK.

 The European Community Association Agreement (ECAA) with Turkey provides Turkish nationals who are already legally employed in the UK with certain rights when they want to extend their stay.
 They can: